ZenYukti/.github/README.md

 [Reach Out](https://ayushhardeniya.site)

 <br><br>
 > *ZenYukti is an original initiative by Ayush Hardeniya.
-All materials, content, and designs are protected by copyright.*
+All materials, content, and designs are protected by &copy; copyright.*